Sferratore/secret-scanner/README.md

 - Private repositories are not supported.
 - Only the **most recent 50 commits of the default branch** are scanned (shallow, single-branch clone).
 Secrets committed and then rewritten before this window are not visible.
 - Pattern-based detection can produce false positives in test/example code; a small false-positive filter covers common cases (`regexp.MustCompile`, `example.com`, `test.*key`, and similar markers).
-- No persistent storage — each request is stateless and starts from a fresh clone.
+- No persistent storage.
+Each request is stateless and starts from a fresh clone.

 ## Testing